 4. Sun and Rain Protection

 Although a pergola provides some filtered shading, there will always be extra-hot days and wet ones to contend with.
-A quality pergola kit may come with a retractable canopy, giving you the option of shade or sunlight at the push of a button.
+A quality pergola kit may come with a retractable canopy, giving you the option of shade or sunlight.
 If you don't consider a canopy until after you've already built a pergola, you may have to go through a second project to measure and install.

 Ready to add value to your home and your quality of life with a pergola?
 Simply follow these four important tips for guidance on introducing the ultimate outdoor accessory.
 Have any tips of your own?
 Let us know in the comment section.